-You should go through this tutorial if you want to install SCION end host but do not want to run other SCION AS services on that machine.
-Before proceeding you should already have SCION AS services available in your network, otherwise end host will not run properly.
+You should go through this tutorial if you want to configure a SCION end host, i.e. a SCION enabled host that does not run any infrastructure services or routers.
+Before proceeding you should already have SCION AS services available in your network.

 In this tutorial we will cover the steps necessary to configure a SCION end host in a SCIONLab AS.